moonwho101/DungeonStomp/README.md

 Enter one of the following commands:

 * -breeyark This will enable the in game debug menus.
-* -yyz This will enable the in game debug menus.
+* -yyz This will give your player all weapons and spells (RUSH YYZ!).
 * -bigmoney This will give you a bunch of gold.

 ## MD2 Models